inaimathi/gtypist-single-space/gtypist.typ

 *:_M_R_L54
 S:Dear Nathan,
  :
- :    My last shipment has probably been received, for the purchase was made :Thursday.
+ :My last shipment has probably been received, for the purchase was made :Thursday.
 Tomorrow is Saturday, a pleasant day, for I go on my vacation.
  :
- :    Do you remember an original idea you proposed last November relative :to planning for some shipping from my property?
+ :Do you remember an original idea you proposed last November relative :to planning for some shipping from my property?
 My neighbor recently :called it a plan in a thousand, and we must get together so that I can :thank you properly.
 This is a national as well as personal question, :and I am trusting that you will be thinking that it is possible for you to :help put it into practice.
  :
- :    If you can possibly separate yourself from teachers and your :teaching position sometime soon, plan to get a standard car and :whatever else is required for the trip.
+ :If you can possibly separate yourself from teachers and your :teaching position sometime soon, plan to get a standard car and :whatever else is required for the trip.
 The car would also be a :pleasure after you return to New York.
 May I persuade you in re-